InfinityPhase/CARIS/README.md

 ```
 This will download the required dependencies and configure your project file to properly point to the dependencies.

-To build a project, it is reccomended (but not required) to also clean the build direcory of the previous build.
+To build a project, it is recommended (but not required) to also clean the build direcory of the previous build.
 To both clean and then build the project:
 ```
 gradle clean build
 ```
 This will create a zipped file under `build/distributions`, one of which is a `.tar`, and one a `.zip`.
-The unpacked compressed folder will contain two subdirectories.
+The unpacked compressed folder will contain two sub-directories.
 One is `lib`, which contains all of the required jar files for the project.
 The other, `bin`, contains two scripts: `CARIS` and `CARIS.bat`, which are used to start CARIS on \*nix and Windows respectively.